aptible/cloud-api-clients/clients/python/README.md

 import time
 import cloud_api_client
 from pprint import pprint
-from cloud_api_client.api import assets_api
+from cloud_api_client.api import actions_api
-from cloud_api_client.model.asset_input import AssetInput from cloud_api_client.model.asset_output import AssetOutput from cloud_api_client.model.http_validation_error import HTTPValidationError
+from cloud_api_client.model.action_output import ActionOutput from cloud_api_client.model.action_request import ActionRequest from cloud_api_client.model.http_validation_error import HTTPValidationError
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.